 This drug may interact with other drugs or health problems.

 - Some other drugs and health problems may cause false results of the test this drug is being used for.
 There are many drugs and health problems that can do this.
 Ask the doctor or pharmacist if you are not sure.

 - This drug is radioactive.
 You will need to follow what the doctor has told you to lessen being exposed to this drug.
-Talk with the doctor.

 - This drug has benzyl alcohol in it.
 Benzyl alcohol may cause very bad and sometimes deadly side effects in newborns or infants.
-Talk with the doctor.
+If you have questions, talk with the doctor.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - It is given as a shot into a vein.

-- Call the doctor to find out what to do.
+- Call your child’s doctor to find out what to do.

-- If your symptoms or health problems do not get better or if they become worse, call your doctor.
+- If your child’s symptoms or health problems do not get better or if they become worse, call your child’s doctor.

-- Do not share your drugs with others and do not take anyone else’s drugs.
+- Do not share your child’s drug with others and do not give anyone else’s drug to your child.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

 - Some drugs may have another patient information leaflet.
-If you have any questions about this drug, please talk with your doctor, pharmacist, or other health care provider.
+If you have any questions about this drug, please talk with your doctor, nurse, pharmacist, or other health care provider.

 - If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.